-Once the data verification and validation process has been completed for the entire study, sign the completed Biological Data Verification and Validation Worksheets (Attachment A-3).Provide a copy of the completed Biological Data Verification and Validation Worksheets and attachments associated with the study to the QAO and retain originals in the project binder.
+Once the data verification and validation process has been completed for the entire study, sign the completed Biological Data Verification and Validation Worksheets (Attachment A-3).
+Provide a copy of the completed Biological Data Verification and Validation Worksheets and attachments associated with the study to the QAO.
+The QAO will substantiate the verification and validation of biological data through the review of verification and validation worksheet(s).
+After review, the QAO will electronically sign and lock worksheet(s) so that they cannot be revised or altered in the future.
 Note: if the worksheet is for a subset of the data from a study, be sure ALL the data for the entire study is included before final completion of the data verification and validation process.